OpenNebula/website/content/solutions/deployment_blueprints/ai-ready_opennebula/configuration_and_deployment.md

 `one-deploy` uses an Ansible inventory file to define the hosts and their configurations.
 We'll use a dedicated inventory file to enable and specify the PCI devices for passthrough.

 Here is an example inventory file, which you can adapt for your environment.
 This example is based on the `inventory/pci_passthrough.yml` file found in the `one-deploy` repository.
-For more details on the `pci_passthrough` roles, you can consult the [PCI Passthrough wiki page](https://github.com/OpenNebula/one-deploy/wiki/pci_passthrough).
+For more details on the `pci_passthrough` roles, refer to the [PCI Passthrough wiki page](https://github.com/OpenNebula/one-deploy/wiki/pci_passthrough).

 ```yaml
 ---